35percent/11tystarter/src/posts/elephant-park-the-final-squeeze.md

 description: "Lendlease set to "
 date: 2022-10-01T09:47:08.673Z
 ---

-Lendlease is set to squeeze its redevelopment of
+Lendlease wants to double the size of its final block on its redevelopment of the Heygate estate and switch from housing to offices.

+Southwark Council is set to approve Lendlease's proposal to build a giant office block on the last plot of the demolished Heygate estate.

+Lendlease already has approval to build 234? homes

 ![](img/h1finalclg.jpg)